x-Code-x/react-nft/README.md

 # Whoopsie Derpies NFT - Solidity, Hardhat, React

-This is an independent project to showcase familiarity with the Ethereum ecosystem, including Solidity, the Hardhat development environment, and oracles.
-The website frontend was developed using React.

 Whoopsie Derpies is an NFT art collection deployed to the Ethereum <strong>Rinkeby</strong> testnet.
 Inspired by drawing animals for our twin toddlers whilst getting bumped around and receiving conflicting requests.
 The animals are cute and just a little bit derpy.

 A total of 500 Whoopsie Derpies can be minted on-chain.
 There are 20 unique animals that are possible to mint: Beaver, Bunny, Cat, Cheetah, Elephant, Flamingo, Fox, Giraffe, Hedgehog, Horse, Lemur, Llama, Narwhal, Octopus, Orca, Pig, Rhino, Sandpiper, Shark, and Squirrel.